-After my parents divorced, visitation to Dad and his side of the family took the form of my sister and me spending every other weekend at Grandma and Grandpa’s house, located in a pleasant area of South Florida known as Keystone Point.
+After my parents divorced, visitation with Dad’s side of the family was every other weekend.
+Always at Grandma and Grandpa’s house.
+It was located in a pleasant area of South Florida known as Keystone Point.

-The house was classic 60’s Florida: jalousie windows, terrazzo floors, a large patio deck, a backyard that rolled down to a dock and seawall, all protected by a fence covered in colorful hibiscus flowers.
+The house was classic 60’s Florida: jalousie windows, terrazzo floors, a large patio deck.
+It had a backyard that rolled down to a dock and seawall.
+And it was all protected by a fence covered in colorful hibiscus flowers.
 I would always be up early (like at dawn) and grab a rod and sit on the dock trying to catch fish.
-Grandma was always up next and usually had some comment about me being inappropriately clothed (Grandmas always seem to think it’s too cold).
+Grandma was always up next and usually had some comment about me being inappropriately clothed.

-Grandma had many exciting tales to tell and I so wish we had taped those conversations all those years, for they would have made a wonderful book.
-Having escaped Cossacks in Russia and immigrated to America via landing in New York, she and Grandpa lived in that city during the Great Depression and WWII, and the stories she recanted to my sister and me would keep us mesmerized.
+Grandma had many exciting tales to tell.
+I so wish we had taped those conversations all those years, for they would have made a wonderful book.
+She and Grandpa escaped Cossacks in Russia and immigrated to America.
+They lived in New York during the Great Depression and WWII.
+The stories she recanted to my sister and me would keep us mesmerized.

-As the years passed, Grandma began experiencing some effects from arthritis, one of which was to make her pointer finger crook just a bit more than normal.
+As the years passed, Grandma began experiencing some effects from arthritis.
+One of those effects was to make her pointer finger crook just a bit more than normal.
 Sometimes, when she was talking and pointing at one of us, we would giggle and say “Which one are you talking to, Grandma?”
 She would pretend to be mad and say “Don’t make fun of your Grandma!”
 We usually stopped right after that warning; often because Grandma was holding a large cutting knife in her other hand, which we pretended to be afraid of.
 The three of us had a lot of fun times in that kitchen.

 Grandma was great about all sorts of other things, teaching about hygiene, talking about school, helping me with reading and (as I’ve mentioned numerous times in this blog) imbuing me with a love of words and word games.